nynkelys/notes/notes/notes-google-dev-nanodegree.md

 You can __add a new service worker__ (e.g. new branch, change something in .js file), which will then be turned into a _waiting service worker_.

 __To get the new service worker active__, as said before we close _all_ pages that use the current service worker, or navigate to another page that is not in the service worker scope.
 A shortcut for this is to hold `Shift` while refreshing the page!
-Alternatively, tick 'Update on reload' in Application (Service Workers) tab.

 ### Hijacking requests